-Craig Farrell is the Member for Derwent, Leader of Opposition Business in the Legislative Council and Assitant Shadow Minister for Infrastructure, Shadow Minister for Environment, Parks and Heritage.
+Craig Farrell is the Member for Derwent, Leader of Opposition Business in the Legislative Council and Assitant Shadow Minister for Traffic and Transport.

 Craig Farrell was born in Scottsdale.
 He attended school in Scottsdale then Alanvale College in Launceston.
 Craig is married with four children and one grandson.

 Craig has had a long involvement with Local Government having served as a Derwent Valley Councillor between 2002 and 2011.
 He was Deputy Mayor-of the Council between 2009 and 2011.

 Craig worked in Television in a range of roles and also in real estate.
 Prior to entering state politics Craig worked for the Hon.
 Dick Adams, then Federal Member for Lyons.